ToxicFrog/doom-mods/gzap/doc/new-wads.md

 This repo contains a [several examples](../config/) in the config directory.

-If you are a mapper, you can include a `GZAPRC` lump in your wad and it will be automatically detected and loaded by gzArchipelago.
+If you are a mapper, you can include a `GZAPRC` lump in your wad and it will be automatically detected and loaded by UZArchipelago.

 ### Custom location names